fengxia41103/myblog/content/thoughts/sync.md

 Sync vs. Async.
 I have been thinking this to myself and have involved quite a few discussions with smart (and mostly young) developers which from time to time makes me wonder whether there is a definite answer for this at all.

 One thing I can fairly state is that there isn't a **right** or even an answer.
 It depends.
 Yes, it depends on what you mean by sync or async, and why you care about one way or the other.
 The discussion isn't technical, it isn't philosophical, it is to understand use case, user's expectation, workflow, execution sequence, business assumption, and maybe last, system performance.
-If the discussion isn't confined in these areas, it will go nowhere and quickly downgrade to a heated argument without a satisfaction from either parties involved but feelings hurt, self-opinion firmer believed in, and a mind field that no one is willing to step into again.
+If the discussion isn't confined in these areas, it will go nowhere and quickly downgrade to a heated argument without a satisfaction from either parties involved but feelings hurt, self-opinion firmer believed in, and a mine field that no one is willing to step into again.

 Really, a particular framework or programming language does not make